 - Your partner is all words and no action.
 The saying ‘actions speak louder than words’ holds true in a relationship too.
 Initially, you tend to believe the words of your partner, but when their actions start contradicting their speech, then you start to wonder if they are who they say they are.
 Such confusion and lack of trust are one of the prominent signs of a bad relationship.

 - Your family and friends think it’s not a good idea.
 If you are the only person in favor of your relationship, then something is off.
 While it is not necessary to have the approval of your friends and family, their constant criticism about your partner should be a sign that maybe you do not see what they can see.
 If your best friend or mom says that your partner might not be the one for you, ask them why.
+But remember, this is considered only as collateral information.
+The person involved in the relationship is the one that needs to decide.

 - You are unhappy.
 This is probably the most evident sign of a bad relationship.
 Though it is subtle, you cannot ignore it.
 The ultimate goal of any relationship is the happiness of both partners.
 But if being with your partner is only making you feel sad and depressed, then that relationship is just not working for you.